RenegadeB5/school-projects/read.md

-Hiding more recent projects upon request of the instructors.\n Can show upon employer's request
+Hiding more recent projects upon request of the instructors.<br/>
+Can show upon employer's request